jonathf/chaospy/docs/user_guide/polynomial/numpy_functions.rst

 Function compatibility
 ~~~~~~~~~~~~~~~~~~~~~~

-The numpy library comes with a large number of functions for manipulating
+The Numpy library comes with numerous functions for manipulating
 :class:`numpy.ndarray` objects.
 Many of these functions are supported
 ``chaospy`` as well.

-For numpy version >=1.17, the `numpy`_ library introduced dispatching of its
+For Numpy version >=1.17, the `numpy`_ library introduced dispatching of its
 functions to subclasses.
 This means that functions in ``chaospy`` with the
-same name as a numpy counterpart, it will work the same irrespectively if the
+same name as a Numpy counterpart, it will work the same irrespectively if the
 function used was from `numpy`_ or ``chaospy``, as the former will pass any
 job to the latter.